vickmuir/Backup/evault-backup-faq.md

 - Microsoft SQL
 - Oracle

-The plug-ins that are listed here are only compatible with Windows servers.
+The plug-ins that are listed here are only compatible with Windows servers, with the exception of the Oracle plug-in.
 Each agent is available as an add-on to your EVault backup service.
-To add an agent to your service, contact a member of theSales team today.
+To add an agent to your service, contact a member of the Sales team today.

 <hr>